Asabeneh/JavaScript-for-Everyone/readMe.md

     - *Normal weight*: BMI is 18.5 to 24.9
     - *Overweight*: BMI is 25 to 29.9
     - *Obese*: BMI is 30 or more
+1. Write a function called *checkSeason*, it takes a month parameter and returns the season:Autumn, Winter, Spring or Summer.
 1. Linear equation is calculated as follows: *ax + b = c*.
 Write a function which calculates value of a linear equation, *solveLinEquation*.
 1. Quadratic equation is calculated as follows: *ax2 + bx + c = 0*.
 Write a function which calculates value or values of a quadratic equation, *solveQuadEquation*.
 1. Declare a function name *printArray*.
 It takes array as a parameter and it prints out each value of thearray.